AHWALab/EF5Docs/source/calibrating.rst

 ..
-WARNING:: Common EF5 warning message in this step:
+WARNING:: Common EF5 warning message in this step.

+   When you run the calibration, you may see the following warning message:
    "WARNING: Failed to load preload file outputs/califorcings.bin".

    It does not affect the calibration process.